Robison-faike123/java-challenges/README.md

 # java-challenges
-this is aimed at the reward of microverse cerifitacates
+this is aimed at the reward of freecode certificate in html and css cerifitacates